This post contains affiliate links. Please read my disclosures.

 Instructions

-- Pour the fresh cranberries, sugar, ale, bramley apple, lemon juice and zest and all the spices into a large saucepan and bring to the boil.
-Simmer for 10 minutes until some of the cranberries start to break down.
+- Pour the fresh cranberries, sugar, ale, bramley apple, lemon juice and zest and all the spices into a large saucepan and bring to a gentle boil.
+Turn the heat down and simmer for 10 minutes until some of the cranberries start to break down.

-- Decant into sterilised jars and store until ready to use or use straightaway.
+- Decant into sterilised jars and store in the fridge until ready to use or use straightaway.

 Notes

 - You can use this mincemeat straightaway for your mince pies.
-Or you can store in clean sterilised jars and keep in a cool dark place for up to 6 weeks.
+Or you can store in clean sterilised jars and keep in the fridge for up to 6 weeks.

 - Top tip - when you're heating up your fresh cranberries try not to break them up too much - you want to keep as many of them whole as you can.